 Insurance for hospital treatment in Switzerland

 You’ll need to make sure that you take out health insurance in Switzerland to be covered for hospital treatment.
-Companies offering health insurance coverage in Switzerland include:
+Companies offering health insurance coverage in Switzerland include companies such as:

 Major hospitals in Switzerland